Vectorized/solady/README.md

-├─ LibBytemap — "Library for mapping integers to 8 bit unsigned integers" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers"
+├─ LibBytemap — "Library for mapping integers to 8 bit unsigned integers" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ DynamicBufferLib — "Library for buffers with automatic capacity resizing" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers"
 ```